 A Trusted networks feature is available on mobile versions, which allows people to whitelist networks that are known to the VPN user.
 This is a pretty impressive list of features for a mobile VPN app.

-The iOS app for VPN unlimited gives users the choice of IKEv2, OpenVPN, and KeepSolid Wise (TCP and UDP) protocols.
+The VPNs iOS app gives users the choice of IKEv2, OpenVPN, and KeepSolid Wise (TCP and UDP) protocols.
 This is good, and the inclusion of OpenVPN on iOS is excellent; because it is pretty rare.

 Users also get the addition of a feature called Connect on Demand, which is basically a killswitch (but that will only work while connected via the IKEv2 protocol).
 To turn it on follow these steps: